-- 1. In reference to Note No. 38, the consolidated financial statement discloses to the management's assessment of the company's ability to continue as going concern.
+- 1. In reference to Note No. 36 in the statement discloses the management's assessment of the company's ability to continue as going concern.
 The management's assessment of going concern is based on the OTS by the lead bank PNB and the interest shown by prospective investors in the company.
-However, in view of default in re-payment of borrowings, significant decline of revenue, continuous losses, negative cash flows and negative net worth and due to financial constraints, material uncertainty exists about the company's ability to continue as going concern and the decision of the management of the company to prepare the accounts of the company on going concern basis.
+However, in view of default in re-payment of borrowings, continuous losses, negative net worth and due to financial constraints, material uncertainty exists about the company's ability to continue as going concern and the decision of the management of the company to prepare the accounts of the company on going concern basis.
 There may arise a need to adjust the realizable value of assets and liabilities in the event of failure of assumption as to going concern.
-Further, the company has paid Rs 1500 lakhs as interest on OTS delay, which is broken as Rs 101 lakhs for period pertains to March, 2022 and Rs 1399 lakhs for the period from April 2022 to December, 2022.
-Also, company has made provision of Interest for last quarter for Rs 359 lakhs on OTS amount. - 2.
-As stated in Note No.27 of Consolidated Audited Financial Results, Loss of the company is understated by Rs.11,568 lakhs (approx.) due to non-provisioning of interest on bank loans for the period from 01/04/2022 to 31/03/2023 and Rs.45,647 lakhs (approx.) from the date on which the account of the company was classified as NPA to the period covered under audit, due to non-provisioning of interest on bank loans after the accounts of the company were classified as NPA.
-Also, towards revoked corporate guarantee of the wholly owned subsidiary in USA, the company has not provided interest to the extent of Rs 247 lacs for the year ended 31.03.2023 and Rs.
-661 lacs up to 31.03.2023 from the date of revocation of corporate guarantee in the books of account.
+Further, the company had made a provision of Interest for last quarter ended March-23 for Rs.
+359 Lacs on OTS amount and Rs.
+1756.89 Lacs for the year ended 31st March 2024 on OTS amount, which makes a total Provision of Rs.
+2116 Lacs upto year ended 31st Mar 2024.
+The company is in advanced stage of discussion with the prospective investor.
+The deal with the prospective investor is likely to be finalized very soon and the company is hopeful to meet its OTS obligation within the bank granted stipulated time. - 2.
+As stated in Note No.26 of Consolidated Audited Financial Results, Loss of the company is understated by Rs.12,984 lacs (approx.) due to non-provisioning of interest on bank loans for the period from 01/04/2023 to 31/03/2024 and Rs.58,630 lacs (approx.) from the date on which the account of the company was classified as NPA to the period covered under audit, due to non-provisioning of interest on bank loans after the accounts of the company were classified as NPA.
+Also, towards revoked corporate guarantee of the wholly owned subsidiary in USA, the company has not provided interest to the extent of Rs 265 lacs for the year ended 31.03.2024 and Rs.
+925.64 lacs up to 31.03.2024 from the date of revocation of corporate guarantee in the books of account.
 Further no provision has been made towards penal interest, any other penalty etc. as may be charged by lenders.
 In the absence of complete statement of account from the bank, the above amount has been arrived as per calculation made by the company.
 With the limited information the aggregate amount un-provided in books of account of the company is not ascertainable with accuracy.